AS Monaco FC: Ligue 1 triumph and aftermath (2016–present)

 In 2019–20, the COVID-19 pandemic suspended and then curtailed the football season.
-Monaco ended the season in 9th.
+Monaco ended the season in ninth place.
 Moreno was sacked in July, and replaced by former Bayern Munich manager Niko Kovač, who finished the following season in third position with 78 points and winning 24 matches from 38 (63%).
 Kovač left at the start of the year 2022, being replaced by Philippe Clement.
 During Clement's tenure spanning two seasons, the club fell short of securing a spot in the Champions League group stages, instead they found themselves competing in the Europa League, where they participated in the initial knockout rounds.
-In addition, they were unable to secure European football in his last season with a 6th-placed finish.
+In addition, they were unable to secure European football in his last season with a sixth-place finish.

 On 4 July 2023, Monaco appointed Adi Hütter who signed a two-year deal with the club.
 In his first season at the helm, he guided the club to a runner-up finish in the 2023–24 season, and qualification to the Champions League group stage for the first time since 2018–19.

-Adi Huetter was replaced by Sébastien Pocognoli on 11 October 2025.
+The 2025-26 season was marked by a small crisis for AS Monaco.
+After a disappointing start to the season, Adi Hutter was replaced by Sébastien Pocognoli on 11 October 2025.
+However, AS Monaco disappointingly finished seventh in the league.
+In July 2026, Filipe Luís - former coach of CR Flamengo - replaced Pocognoli as head coach.